 Dynamic tables in excel are the tables where when a new value is inserted to it, the table adjust its size by itself, to create a dynamic table in excel we have two different methods the once is which is creating a table of the data from the table section while another is by using the offset function, in dynamic tables the reports and pivot tables also changes as the data in the dynamic table changes.

 Dynamic Tables in Excel

-Dynamic in itself it means a processor system characterized for a constant change or a change in activity.
+Dynamic in itself means a processor system characterized for a constant change or a change in activity.
 Similarly, in Excel when we create listsExcel When We Create ListsA list can be created in Excel to define a list of items/values as predefined values.
-It may be created using the Data Validation tool so that users may select from a list rather than entering their own values. or data in a workbook and make a report out of it, but if we add any data or remove one or move or change the data then the whole report can be inaccurate.
+It may be created using the Data Validation tool so that users may select from a list rather than entering their own values. or data in a workbook and make a report out of it, but if we add any data or remove one or move or change the data, then the whole report can be inaccurate.
 Excel has a solution for it as Dynamic Tables.